robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 - Graph view: a convenient visual representation of a Second Brain.
 - Sparks joy!
 This is completely subjective – I want a tool whose interface gels with me.
 In my case, this means something more lightweight and hackable.

 I use Obsidian, which nails all of these requirements and offers many other great features.
 Obsidian is built for linked notes and is naturally suited to Second Brains.
 It is hackable, offering deep customisation and flexibility.
-Since it is essentially just a wrapper around simple text files, I don’t have to worry about being “locked in” to Obsidian (in fact, I often interact with my notes from other apps).
+Since it is essentially just a wrapper around simple text files, I don’t have to worry about being “locked-in” to Obsidian (in fact, I often interact with my notes from other apps).
 Obsidian works perfectly well offline, while still providing benefits like cloud-syncing.

 That said, I can completely understand that Obsidian may not be the right app for everyone.
 It has the same vibe as a programming environment / IDE, which is great for me, but perhaps annoying for non-programmers.
 In the rest of this section, I briefly comment on several other options for software (I’ve tried most of them).
 For readers who are already sold on Obsidian, feel free to skip ahead.